Bogdan Roberts, Credit Cards Moderator

-How much is covered: The warranty provides repairs or replacements of eligible items for no more than the original purchase price recorded on the credit card receipt (excluding shipping and handling fees), up to to $10,000 per claim and $50,000 per account.
+- How much is covered: The warranty provides repairs or replacements of eligible items for no more than the original purchase price recorded on the credit card receipt (excluding shipping and handling fees), up to $10,000 per claim and $50,000 per account.

-Who is covered: The extended warranty covers the cardholder and recipients of gifts purchased by the cardholder with the Chase Sapphire Reserve.
+- Who is covered: The extended warranty covers the cardholder and recipients of gifts purchased by the cardholder with the Chase Sapphire Reserve.

-What is not covered: Excluded items include motorized vehicles, used items, computer software and items purchased for resale, among others.
+- What is not covered: Excluded items include motorized vehicles, used items, computer software and items purchased for resale, among others.
 Be sure to look at your benefits guide for the full list.

-How to claim: You can file a Chase Sapphire Reserve extended warranty claim by notifying your Benefit Administrator at (800) 874-7702 within 90 days of the covered item failing.
+- How to claim: You can file a Chase Sapphire Reserve extended warranty claim by notifying your Benefit Administrator at (800) 874-7702 within 90 days of the incident.
 After reporting the product’s failure, the Benefit Administrator will send you a claim form in the mail.